Controllability of surface gravity waves and the sloshing problem: Formulation

 \subsection{Linearized equations}

 Next, we are going to linearize Euler's system around the zero state.
 This will allow us to obtain a single, explicit, evolutionary conservation law on the free surface modeling the fluid dynamics of the free surface side bounded by vertical solid walls.
-This equation must be complemented by boundary conditions as explained in \ref{S3}.
+This equation must be complemented with boundary conditions at the contact line, as explained in section \ref{S3}.

-Even if we consider the reference domain $\Omega=\{(x,y)\in\mathbb{D} :y^{\prime }<0\}$, other domains can be considered though.
+Even if we consider the reference domain $\Omega =\{(x,y)\in \mathbb{D} :y^{\prime }<0\}$, other domains can be considered though.
 Let